Why a Screening Matters

 What the Screening Involves

 The screening itself is quick, comfortable, and easy to sit through, with nothing to dread.
-Dr. James Willis gently checks the soft tissues of your mouth and throat, looking and feeling for anything that seems out of place.
+Dr. Kevin Hu gently checks the soft tissues of your mouth and throat, looking and feeling for anything that seems out of place.

 - A careful look at your tongue, cheeks, lips, the floor and roof of your mouth, and the back of your throat.